brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 where my flashing code is running.
 My source board is connected to a normal Raspberry Pi Debug Probe and is flashed the normal way.

+## Debug Hardware

+The RP2040 chip contains some special ARM hardware that enables remote debug.
+This hardware is officially know as a "CoreSight compliant Debug Access Port (DAP)."
+External debug/flash systems like the one I am building communicate with the CoreSight hardware via the Serial Wire Debug (SWD) connections.

+One thing to understand is that the the CoreSight debug system is almost completely independent of the rest of the Cortex processor cores inside of the RP2040.
+This means that the debug interface runs (and maintains state) even when the core processor(s) are crashed and/or rebooted.
+This is obviously critical for any low-level debugging capability.

+It turns out that the RP2040 flashing process can be carried out over the SWD debug port because of three key enabling features:
+* You can read/write arbitrary locations in core memory via the SWD port.
+* You can command the processor execute arbitrary functions via the SWD port.
+* The low-level driver firmware required to erase/write the flash memory on an RP2040-based board is available in the factory ROM inside of the RP2040 chip.

+If you can understand how to use these three features, you can flash the board via SWD.

-## Physical Interface
+## SWD Physical Interface

-As you can see from the picture above, the two SWD pins of the target board are connected to GPIO pins on the source board.
+As you can see from the previous photo, the two SWD pins of the target board are connected to GPIO pins on the source board.
 There is also a reference ground pin on the target SWD connector that is tied to the ground on the source board.
 Unrelated to the flashing process, my target board is being powered from the +5V USB connection on the source board via the red wire (VBUS connection).